Skip to Main Content

 • The ability to use information in an ethical and legal manner.

-To schedule library instruction for a class, please contact us at dref@wne.edu.
+To schedule library instruction for a class, please reach out to your Subject Librarian.

-Each undergraduate student will be exposed to three-four library instruction sessions during their first year in the First Year Seminar and English 133 courses.
-These sessions address the Information Literacy general university requirement by providing a foundation for all incoming students to understand how to use the library's information resources, develop strategies for evaluating information for reliability and creditability, and use information in an ethical and legal manner.
+Every WNE undergraduate participates in information literacy instruction through their First Year Seminar courses.
+This instruction addresses the Information Literacy General University Requirement (GUR) by providing a foundation for all incoming students to understand how to use the library's information resources, develop strategies for evaluating information for reliability and creditability, and use information in an ethical and legal manner.

 As information literacy is a critical thinking skill that spans all disciplines and develops over time and through multiple exposures, the information literacy program for first year students is an interdisciplinary effort to lay a foundation of basic skills and concepts which students will build upon throughout college.

-In addition to the library instruction sessions provided during the First Year Program, D’Amour Library offers curated instruction services in a variety of formats to upper-level and discipline-specific courses on an as-needed basis.
+In addition to the library instruction sessions provided during the First Year Program, D’Amour Library offers curated instruction services in a variety of formats to upper-level and discipline-specific courses.

 • Primary source research